jevlongkss/WD-Seatwork2/readme.md

 Guiding Question:
 - What is the project
+- Formulating HTML
 - Whats the purpose
+- for wireframe
-- What are key components
+- What are key components\
+- The about me page
 - What technology used and how it is used
+- HTML, CSS

 ### Key Components
 <!-- TODO: List of Key Components -->
 <!-- The following are just sample -->
-- MultiPage Website/Single Page Website
+- Single Page Website
-- Parallax transition
-- Transactional
+- External Css

 ### Technology
 <!-- TODO: List of Technology Used -->